 Our only action item in the entire bottom two rows of the grid is the “Book Your Strategy Call” button.
 Out of all the 6 different segments of attention blocks, there is only one interaction point between our website and our users.
 In essence, this strategy is viable because it helps funnel our users divided attention into one action: booking a call.

-When using the Rule of Thirds, it’s important to keep in mind that we are trying to divert out users’ attention towards the end goal.
+When using the Rule of Thirds, it’s important to keep in mind that we are trying to divert out users’ attention toward the end goal.
 We place website components that take up more grid boxes to help emphasize what our audience should be paying attention to.
 This will help streamline the web journey of your users and guide them in the right direction when navigating your website.

 4. Visual Rhythm